Is it time for a mother-son date?

-With everything parents have been dealing with this last year, we’re guessing you’re overdue to spend some real QT time with your son.
-One of the easiest ways to make it happen is to set aside a few hours at a time for just the two of you.
-We asked moms of boys everywhere to share their favorite ideas, and from a Sugar Rush-inspired baking session to planting a garden and playing LEGO, there’s tons of ground to cover!
-Keep reading to see them all.
+If you’re overdue to spend some real QT time with your son (when aren’t we?), one of the easiest ways to make it happen is to set aside a few hours at a time for just the two of you.
+We asked moms of boys everywhere to share their favorite mother-son activities, and from a Sugar Rush-inspired baking session to planting a garden and playing LEGO, there’s tons of ground to cover!

 Videos From Tinybeans

 1. Go fishing.
 Grab a pole, and hit the local pond.
 It's a quiet sport that'll keep you present and in the moment.

 2. Pack a picnic and find some open green space.

 3. Play a board game or a card game.

 4. Start a journal.
 There are plenty of diaries and journals for girls, but boys need a place to write down their thoughts too.
 Encourage him by writing in it with him.
 We especially love this one from Wee Society.